 What鈥檚 a dress code?

-The ACLU鈥檚 dress code stance is , like the 2023 lower court ruling in North Carolina that to school.
-ACLU lawyers claimed this violated Title IX because the dress code 鈥渄iscriminated against female students by limiting their ability to fully participate in school activities, such as using the playground.鈥 The U.S. Supreme Court later declined to take up a case challenging the lower court鈥檚 ruling.
+The ACLU鈥檚 dress code stance is .
+A 2023 lower court ruling in North Carolina to school.
+ACLU lawyers argued this violated Title IX because the dress code 鈥渄iscriminated against female students by limiting their ability to fully participate in school activities, such as using the playground.鈥 The U.S. Supreme Court later declined to take up a case challenging the lower court鈥檚 ruling.

 What鈥檚 a uniform?

-School uniforms worldwide can widely range from nondescript to bizarre.
-(Extreme examples from China, Australia, and the UK on ) Most public school outfits in the USA are quite casual, with a 鈥溾 for boys often a polo shirt in a solid color, with pants in khaki, black, or navy blue.
+Most public school uniforms in the US are casual, with a for boys consisting of a polo shirt in a solid color and pants in khaki, black, or navy blue.
 A girl鈥檚 uniform is often a skirt and a white buttoned-up shirt.
-Dress shoes are frequently required for both genders.
+Dress shoes may be required for both genders.

 What research says about school uniforms

-In 2022, Ohio State University and University of Pennsylvania researchers reached a contrary opinion in their report titled 鈥溾 Their view was that, in general, evidence that school uniforms improve social skills in the students was 鈥渋nconclusive.鈥 The solitary praise they provided to uniform-wearing was noting there was 鈥渟ome indication that low-income students in schools that required uniforms demonstrated better school attendance than low-income students in schools that did not.鈥
+In 2022, Ohio State University and University of Pennsylvania researchers reached a different conclusion in a study titled 鈥溾 Their review of data from more than 6,000 elementary school students, found no conclusive evidence that school uniforms improve behavior and attendance.
+However they did find 鈥渟ome indication that low-income students in schools that required uniforms demonstrated better school attendance than low-income students in schools that did not.鈥

 What do students think about uniforms?